Vizzuality/layer-manager/README.md

 A plugin to handle all the layer functionalities depending on the map tech.
 Layer Manager provides you with the Mapbox one, if you want to use Leaflet, GoogleMaps or any other map tech you should provide it with the correct specification.

-How could you create your own plugin? => Cooming soon (next episode)
+How could you create your own plugin? => Cooming soon

 #### `providers - (required)`
 An object with the provider type as a key.
 Each key should be a function.

 Each function will receive the following props:
-- `provider - (object)`
+- `layerModel - (object)`
-  - free object where you can define each provider as you want
+  - Current layer model.
+It contains `source` and `render` already parsed.
 - `layer - (object)`
-  - Current layer transformed and ready to resolve
+  - Current layer spec ready to be consumed.
-- `layerModel - (object)`
-  - Current layer
 - `resolve - (function)`
   - resolve function from the Promise.
-You must resolve always with the layer transformed and ready for use
+You must resolve it always with the `layer` transformed
 - `reject - (function)`
   - reject function from the Promise.

-If you need to fetch something you will need to call exported `fetch` function.
+If you need to fetch something inside this function you will need to use `fetch` function exported by layer-manager.
 It's a little wrapper around axios and adds a `CancelToken` from axios that will cancel requests to prevent duplicate layers and bugs.

 You need to send the following params
 - `type - (required) - (string)`